becored/WL4_TA/README.md

 ![pic01](images/pic01.png) ![pic02](images/pic02.png) ![pic03](images/pic03.png)

 ## How to play
-Patch "WL4_TimeAttackEdition_v1.2.bps" to a vanilla Wario Land 4(US) rom
+Patch "WL4_TimeAttackEdition_v1.2.bps" to a vanilla Wario Land 4(US) rom.

 ## Features
 - Timer is always on top-right of screen in level (replaced coin display)